wmadisonf/CNN-Dermoscopic-Image-Classification_HAM10000/README.md

 This project includes Python 3.7 using Keras with TensorFlow backend in a Jupyter Notebook.
 This notebook was run on a laptop with a GTX 1070 GPU.
 The available GPU, GPU:0 with 6372 MB memory) -> physical GPU (device: 0, name: GeForce GTX 1070, compute capability: 6.1), significantly limited building a much deeper model.

 ## Dataset
-The dataset used for this image classification project was a collection of 10015 dermoscopic images sized at 600x450 pixels obtained from the Harvard Dataverse website (Tschandl, 2018).
+The dataset used for this image classification project was a collection of 10015 dermoscopic images sized at 600x450 pixels and the metadata file downloaded from the Skin Cancer MNIST: HAM10000 Kaggle website (Mader, 2019).
+The images folders are also available at the Harvard Dataverse website (Tschandl, 2018).
 There were seven classes of previously cropped and centered skin lesion images: Actinic keratoses (akiec), basal cell carcinoma (bcc), benign keratosis-like lesions (bkl), dermatofibroma (df), melanoma (mel), melanocytic nevi (nv), and vascular lesions (vasc) (Tschandl, Rosendahl, & Kittler, 2018).
 Digital dermatoscope images produce moderately low noise levels and relatively uniform background illumination (Kinyanjui, 2019).

 ## Exploratory Data Analysis
 Although exploratory data analysis (EDA) performed was wide ranging, the primary consideration was the relative differences between class (cell_type) counts.
 The Cell Type by Count graph, Figure 1: Cell Type Count, showed that the dataset was highly imbalanced with one class of seven, Melanocytic nevi, filling 67% of the space.
 Between the imbalance bias, resizing the image size from 650x450 to 160x120 (a 93%-pixel count reduction), and image color similarity this classification problem was an especially difficult exercise regarding model tweaking and test accuracy performance.